svalinn/matlab_meshtal_tools/README.txt

 MATLAB files used to plot, add, and average meshtal files from MCNP.
 *Created by Patrick Snouffer Spring 2008
 *Updated summer 2009
-*Modified to allow the use of an input deck instead of direct user input Fall 2010
+*Modified to allow the use of an input script instead of direct user input Fall 2010

 This program reads in XYZ, cylindrical, and spherical(not tested yet) meshtal files that are named in the format [root_name][index] (ie meshtal2).